 - increased sickness from calcium and other food deficiencies eg. lean beef or mince, is very poor in calcium and many of the birds and suffer from calcium deficiency; i.e. soft beaks, brittle bones and poor feather growth

 - an over-abundance of some species and the disappearance of others, which can have a serious effect on small bird populations.
 You may have noticed we have many large birds, but very few small birds such as finches or wrens.

 - Let your pets run free: Cats hunt and kill birds and other small wildlife — it’s in their nature to do so!
 Dogs can attack possums and harass echidnas.
 Domesticated animals can spread disease to native animals.

 - Destroy the native plants on your land.

-- Catching it safely by throwing a towel over it.
+- Catch the animal safely by throwing a towel over it

-- Putting it in a box so that it can’t escape, place the box in a warm, quiet, dark room and don’t disturb it.
+- Put it in a box so that it can’t escape, and placing the box in a warm, quiet, dark room.

 Planting appropriate native plants can help to restore the balance between wildlife and humans.
 See Planting and Weeding for more information.